philipmendels/undomundo/README.md

 The three main functions (`wrapReducer`, `makeUndoableReducer`, `makeUndoableState`) all require the named `actionConfigs` argument.
 This is an object that maps configuration objects by action type.

-A config for an absolute action has the following properties:
+A config for a default absolute action has the following properties:

 - `initUndoValue (optional)`: If you do not pass a custom undo value to the action creator, then this function is used to generate the undo value from the state and the initial redo value.
 If you did not pass a custom undo value _and_ if this function is omitted then the updateHistory function will be used for intializing the undo value.
 - `updateHistory`: Function that takes the state and either the initial redo value (on init) or the current history undo/redo value (on undo/redo) and returns either the initial undo value (on init) or a new history undo/redo value (on undo/redo).
 - `updateState` (not for `wrapReducer`): Function that takes the value (from the initial action or from undo/redo) and the previous app state, and returns the new app state.

-A config for a relative action has the following properties:
+A config for a custom action has the following properties:

 - `makeActionForUndo`: Function for converting the action to an action for undo.
 You can either change the action type (e.g. change 'add' to 'subtract') or invert/negate the payload (e.g. change +42 to -42).
 - `updateHistory` (optional): Function that takes the app state and the value from the history, and returns a new value for the history.